Louis P. and Clara K. Best Residence and Auto House: Architecture

-The Best house was built on the former location of the Henry C. Struck, Jr. house, which was relocated to the lot immediately to the north.
-It is one of the few examples of Mission Revival architecture in Davenport, and it is also one the first "absolutely fireproof" houses built in the Quad Cities.
+The Best house was built on the former location of the Henry C. Struck, Jr. house, built 1896, which was relocated to the second lot to the north at 703 Ripley St. It is one of the few examples of Mission Revival architecture in Davenport, and it is also one the first "absolutely fireproof" houses built in the Quad Cities.
 The house is constructed of hollow clay tiles covered with stucco.
 The flooring decks are composed of steel reinforced concrete joists with intermittent rows of hollow tile.
 The 2½-story structure features a steep hipped roof typical of an American Foursquare, projecting gabled pavilions with Mission Style curved parapets, a small front porch, and a single-story wing along south elevation.
 There is also a Palladian window in a Spanish-inspired roof dormer on the west elevation of the house.
 American Craftsman decorative details are found on the stylized cap detail of the front porch.
 Prairie School influences are found in the horizontality of the various porches, a projecting one-story window feature, and a two-story sunporch.
 The roof was originally covered with French-style red roof tiles that have been replaced with red asphalt shingles.

 The residence is connected to the two-story "auto house," or garage, by way of a Roman arch that transports the steam heat from the basement of the house to the auto house.
 It is constructed of the same materials as the house.
 The main floor had three bays for automobiles, and the second floor had living space for the chauffeur.
 There is a roof dormer on the south elevation.

 Both buildings were designed by the prominent Davenport architectural firm of Clausen & Clausen.
 It is believed that Rudolph Clausen was the designer of the house as he was the younger of the two architects and more familiar with the newer techniques of the day, including the "fireproof" construction methods and the combination of the Mission and Arts & Crafts styles.
 Concrete Engineering Company of Davenport did the concrete work, and Jake Sievers was the contractor.